-How to permanently remove ?m=1 from Blogger Blog
+How to permanently remove ?m=1 from URLs in Blogger

-This process requires Custom domain routed to a Cloudflare Workers which means you need a Custom Domain integrated with Cloudflare.
+This process requires Custom domain proxied to Cloudflare server which means you need a Custom Domain integrated with Cloudflare.
 Therefore, we can't do the same for .blogspot subdomain.

 Limitations